kabanero-io/guide-nexus-repository-integration/README.md

 ### Prerequisites

+Before you begin, make sure:

 - [Git is installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-- Clone this repository to your local machine: `git clone git@github.com:kabanero-io/guide-nexus-repository-integration.git` -- This guide will reference this code.
+- Clone this repository to your local machine: `git clone git@github.com:kabanero-io/guide-nexus-repository-integration.git`
+   - This guide will reference this code.
 All references to this repository are under the `guide-nexus-repository-integration/code/` directory.
 - Have [Nexus Repository Manager 3 installed](https://help.sonatype.com/repomanager3/installation)
 - Your [Maven proxy has been setup on Nexus Repository Manager 3](https://help.sonatype.com/repomanager3/formats/maven-repositories)
 - [Appsody has been installed](https://appsody.dev/docs/getting-started/installation)
 - [Codewind has been installed](https://www.eclipse.org/codewind/gettingstarted.html) on either VS Code or Eclipse
 - [Docker is installed](https://docs.docker.com/install/)
 - [Maven is installed](https://maven.apache.org/install.html)
--- The `settings.xml` file with the server credentials is passed to the various Maven calls.
+   - The `settings.xml` file with the server credentials is passed to the various Maven calls.
 However, on the final application stack image, the `settings.xml` file is removed after all the Maven calls are made to ensure the credentials are not shared outside of development.

 ### What to expect in this example

+In this example:

 - We will assume the IP address of your Nexus Repository Manager is at `http://9.108.127.66:8081` and your Maven public proxy URL is `http://9.108.127.66:8081/repository/maven-public/`.
 Do not use localhost as some Maven commands are run in a Docker container and localhost will not resolve correctly.
 - Your Nexus Repository Manager is using the default credentials with the user name `admin` and password `admin123`.